kounch/psxc_xpandr/README.md

 Download the latest release file [from here](https://github.com/kounch/psc_xpandr/releases/latest).
 Unzip its contents and copy the folder `691843bb-62d6-4423-a105-19c06af91a8c` to the root of the drive.

+Place your game files in numbered directories inside a `games` folder in the root of the drive, as explained [later in this text](#GameINI).

 ## Use